-One example that I am often reminded of involved two clients – a married couple in their 70s.
+One example that I am often reminded of involves two clients – a married couple in their 70s.
 The clients had always held the view that their children should ‘make it on their own’ and had only, at one point, provided funds to help with a flat purchase in London.

-The problem with this outlook is, when you leave all your wealth to your children upon your death, you are actually just providing a lump sum on a random date with no opportunity to advise your child on how to spend these funds.
+The problem with this outlook is, when you leave all your money to your children upon your death, you are actually just providing a lump sum on a random date with no opportunity to advise your child on how to spend these funds.
 Not to mention all the inheritance tax that would be due on a lump sum that could have been avoided had this money been gifted throughout their children’s lives.

 We call this “the wealth curve” as seen below.

-As I have explained in a previous Equinox edition, this leads to one quite simple question: if you are uncomfortable gifting small amounts to your children whilst you’re still here to provide guidance and support, why would you leave everything to them on your death, when you have no influence at all?
+This leads to one quite simple question: if you are uncomfortable gifting small amounts to your children whilst you’re still here to provide guidance and support, why would you leave everything to them on your death, when you have no influence at all?